• Skip to primary navigation

 • Mango Salsa

 The tahini in the recipe is ground sesame seeds and is a much better source of fat than olive oil.
 And, if you really want to drop the calories, you can eliminate the tahini.
 It’ll still be tasty.
-Beans are one of the most nutritious foods you can eat, and they always add a welcomed serving of protein.
+Beans are one of the most nutritious foods you can eat, and they always add a welcome serving of protein.

 Chickpeas or garbanzo beans depending on what you call them, are seriously great for your health.
 The benefits are endless, and there are so many ways you can use them in recipes.